Jit017/realtime-pr/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

+## Deployment

+This project is deployed on Vercel.
+To deploy your own version:

+1. Fork this repository
+2. Create a new project on [Vercel](https://vercel.com)
+3. Import your forked repository
+4. Deploy!

 ## Contributing